Does anger win, or do you?

 Much of the research indicates that men can get angry faster and get over their anger more quickly.
 They point the finger at others and become very combative.
 After that, they move onto the next project.
 Not a lot of rehashing the past.

 On the other hand, women will often stuff their anger.
-When the situation is discussed and potentially resolved, they hang onto their anger over days or weeks or longer.
+They hang on to it even if there is a discussion and potential resolution.
+This happens over days or weeks or longer.
 Even years later, women can still hold grudges.

 Yet, there is definitely a better way to deal with anger